davidgta333/DINONOIR/README.md

 HOW IT WORKS
 The game was made in Unity, using c# coding language.
 I decided to use Unity because i was already familiar with the interface.

+CREDITS
+I used Unity for the game engine.
+The code, art and soundtrack is done entirely by me.

 LINK
 You can also download the game on itch.io:https://davidgta333.itch.io/dino-noir